g-savitha/portfolio/content/en/posts/epic-react-intro.md

 Today I decided to start a new series on react based on [Kent C. Dodds's](https://kentcdodds.com/) [EpicReact.dev](https://epicreact.dev/) workshop.
 While I go through the content of this workshop, I decided to share the knowledge I gain from it.
 Hope you enjoy this journey with me :)

 The content of this [workshop](https://epicreact.dev/) is self-paced and it is [open source](https://twitter.com/kentcdodds/status/1280710694640291840?s=20).
-But I recommended you to [buy the course](https://epicreact.dev/) if you are a visual learner.
+But I recommended you to [buy the course](https://epicreact.dev/) if you are a visual .

 In this article you can find all the blogposts I will be writing as a part of this journey.
 Feel free to skip if you are familiar with a particular topic.